One of the best things to do in Rotorua is to ride the new Whakarewarewa Forest Loop.

 Is the trail open year-round?

-Always check for trail updates, closures or detours before you ride.
-Trailforks is an excellent source of information on all of the forest's trails.
+BEFORE you head out, always check for trail updates, closures or detours before you ride, to avoid disappointment or surprises.
+Trailforks is an excellent source of the most up-to-date information on all of the forest's trails.

 Will I have mobile phone coverage?

 It's estimated the trail has 80-85% coverage.
 One area it can be patchy is around the Te Kōtukutuku/Rotokākahi trail.